 The only issue I have with this system is that it is extremely, rigidly linear.
 You can investigate areas of rooms, but won’t find the hidden object until that puzzle is unlocked.
 You’re passing over conspicuous items you can’t interact with until later.
 An early example is finding the first key.
 Examining a dresser shifts the camera to a pillow at its base, but you can’t do anything with it.
 Only after you see the dresser in your magic picture frame can you actually go and move the pillow to find the key.
 This frustrates, because it almost makes investigating the rooms pointless – and at that point, the magic mirror is playing the game, not you.

-If you don’t, you’re going to be left with a pretty boring game with some fairly awful graphics.
-You first have to contend with early CG techniques that look adequate, but nowhere near as hyper-real as they do today.
+If you don’t, you’re going to be left with a pretty boring game with some fairly rough graphics.
+You first have to contend with early CG techniques that look adequate, but nowhere near today’s realism.
 Furniture and textures look okay; water, stone, a not-so-round teacake, etc do not.
-Also of no particular help is that the rendering engine strains these images out quite slowly.
-The entire game is really made up of movies exported from a separate computer (not the Sega CD), but that computer can’t crank trips around the scene quickly or smoothly.
+Also of no particular help is that the animation is rendered at single-digit frame rates.
+The entire game is really made up of movies already exported from a separate computer (not the Sega CD), but that original computer can’t crank trips around the scene quickly or smoothly.
 Its resulting movies show a lot of rough transitions and very jerky movement.